m-tartari/pinterest_pinner/README.md

-# pinterest-pinner
+# Pinterest Pinner
 This script publishes all photos from a selected page into a target Pinterest board using the Pinterest API.
 It has been custom made for [Compagnia d'arme del Santo Luca](http://www.compagniadarmedelsantoluca.it/) but can be easily adapted to be used for any website.

 ## Download
 this project can by downloaded using: